sutta » an » an3 » Aṅguttara Nikāya 3.58

 So dibbena cakkhunā visuddhena atikkantamānusakena satte passati cavamāne upapajjamāne hīne paṇīte suvaṇṇe dubbaṇṇe, sugate duggate yathākammūpage satte pajānāti: ‘ime vata bhonto sattā kāyaduccaritena samannāgatā …pe… manoduccaritena samannāgatā ariyānaṁ upavādakā micchādiṭṭhikā micchādiṭṭhikammasamādānā, te kāyassa bhedā paraṁ maraṇā apāyaṁ duggatiṁ vinipātaṁ nirayaṁ upapannā.
 Ime vā pana bhonto sattā kāyasucaritena samannāgatā, vacīsucaritena samannāgatā, manosucaritena samannāgatā ariyānaṁ anupavādakā sammādiṭṭhikā sammādiṭṭhikammasamādānā, te kāyassa bhedā paraṁ maraṇā sugatiṁ saggaṁ lokaṁ upapannā’ti.
 Iti dibbena cakkhunā visuddhena atikkantamānusakena satte passati cavamāne upapajjamāne hīne paṇīte suvaṇṇe dubbaṇṇe, sugate duggate yathākammūpage satte pajānāti.

 With clairvoyance that is purified and superhuman, they see sentient beings passing away and being reborn—inferior and superior, beautiful and ugly, in a good place or a bad place.
 They understand how sentient beings are reborn according to their deeds: ‘These dear beings did bad things by way of body, speech, and mind.
-They spoke ill of the noble ones; they had wrong view; and they acted out of that wrong view.
+They denounced the noble ones; they had wrong view; and they chose to act out of that wrong view.
 When their body breaks up, after death, they’re reborn in a place of loss, a bad place, the underworld, hell.
 These dear beings, however, did good things by way of body, speech, and mind.
-They never spoke ill of the noble ones; they had right view; and they acted out of that right view.
+They never denounced the noble ones; they had right view; and they chose to act out of that right view.
 When their body breaks up, after death, they’re reborn in a good place, a heavenly realm.’
 And so, with clairvoyance that is purified and superhuman, they see sentient beings passing away and being reborn—inferior and superior, beautiful and ugly, in a good place or a bad place.
 They understand how sentient beings are reborn according to their deeds.

 Ayamassa dutiyā vijjā adhigatā hoti;